 Starting with the basics and working towards more complex methods, we have chosen these tips from our database of D61 F1 students as well as some useful knowledge from our experienced Sim Racing Instructors.

 If you are interested in more videos, exercises, and data on improving your pace in F1 2020, you can try our MasterClass for free here.
+We also have an easy-to-use telemetry tool for all platforms (PS, XBOX, and PC) that lets you compare your braking points, brake application, and all of your inputs directly to the best drivers in the world.
+You can try that for free here.

 1. Avoid Braking Too Late